dragosgn/dragosgn/blog/as-a-developer-you-can-still-be-a-superhero.md

 ---
 path: you-can-still-be-a-superhero
 date: 2020-05-17T21:39:32.561Z
-title: 'As a developer, you can still be a Superhero.'
+title: You can still be a Superhero
 description: Help someone on their way up.
 ---
 You can't fly.
 You can't crawl walls.